vmware/chap/USERGUIDE.md

 * Look at the size of the allocation, keeping in mind that typically the caller of malloc() or calloc() or realloc() receives a result that is at least large enough to satisfy the request.
 If the allocation is sufficiently large, and the size happens to be fixed in the code (as opposed to the result of some runtime calculation) you can run **objdump -Cd** on each of the modules reported by **list modules** and look for uses of that constant size.
 For example, for an allocation of size 0x708 you might look for "$0x708" or for "$0x700" in the output of **objdump -Cd**.
 * Look for similar anchored allocations of the same size.
 If you find such an anchored allocation you can always follow the path from the anchor point to the given allocation to understand the type of that allocation.
 * Look for anchored allocations referenced by the given leaked allocation, again with the idea that the type of an anchored allocation is more easily derived.
+* Use the **describe** command to check whether the allocation matches a **pattern**.
+Although many patterns are identified by incoming references and so will not be found for unreferenced objects, some patterns don't require incoming references.

 Sometimes a leak can still be rooted even if no unreferenced objects are involved, because sometimes there are back pointers.
 For example, consider a class Foo that contains an std::map.
 All the allocations for the std::map point to the parent, with the root of the red black tree pointing to a header node embedded in the allocation that has the std::map.